 Attendance

 It is understood that appropriate school staff should make every effort to attend (unless the date coincides with school holidays).
 In this case it might be possible for other colleagues with a working knowledge of the child and family to attend.
-School will determine the most appropriate colleague: Class Teacher, Head Teacher, designated lead professional for child protection (or Head of Year/Head of House/Student Support).
+School will determine the most appropriate colleague: Class Teacher, Head Teacher, designated lead professional for child protection.
 This colleague should be fully briefed about preparation for and conduct of Initial (and Review) Child Protection conferences and they should be in a position to commit the school to continue the work and resources involved in monitoring the child’s welfare and any other tasks allocated as part of the Child Protection Plan.

 If no one is able to attend, the conference clerk and the Independent Reviewing Officer should be contacted without delay.